How to Lower Ph in Pool, Naturally: Essential Info

 How to Deal with High pH Levels in Your Pool

-Generally speaking, if you find that your pool’s pH value is higher than 7.6, we’ll suggest you do something about it immediately.
-And perhaps the best, quickest and most effective solution is to use pH minus — an acid you can add to the pool to lower the pH level.
+Generally speaking, if you find that your pool’s pH value is higher than 7.6, we suggest you do something about it immediately.
+Perhaps the best, quickest, and most effective solution is to use pH minus — an acid you can add to the pool to lower the pH level.

 How much pH Minus can I Add to the Pool?